 7. Witness the Macy’s Christmas Light Show

 The Macy’s Christmas Light show is not just an event; it is an emotion.
-For more than half a decade, the giant display curtain has been telling the story of the Santa, his Rudolph, Frosty the snowman and the Nutcracker.
+For more than half a decade, the giant display curtain has been telling the story of Santa, his Rudolph, Frosty the snowman, and the Nutcracker.
 This festive light show is a part of Christmas tradition in Philadelphia, and it would be a great miss if you do not pay a visit.
 After-all, it is one of the best Christmas events in Philadelphia.

 8. Enjoy the Holiday Garden Railway at Chestnut Hill Horticulture

 Philadelphia has no dearth of experiences that you can have during Christmas.
 If all the hustle-bustle of the popular and crowded places is not your idea of celebration on Christmas Eve, then take a round to see the Holiday Garden Railway at Chestnut Hill Horticulture.
-In the Morris Arboretum, they decorate the quarter mile long mini rail line for the occasion and an equally small train toots around the track through the mini village decorated with tinsels, lights and wreaths.
+In the Morris Arboretum, they decorate the quarter-mile-long mini rail line for the occasion and an equally small train toots around the track through the mini-village, decorated with tinsels, lights, and wreaths.
 The place is open for visitors every Friday in December after sundown – take your little ones along to enjoy a different and fun Christmas.
-If you are lucky, you might run into some carolers trying to make it even better experience.
+If you are lucky, you might run into some carolers trying to make it an even better experience.

 Christmas in Philadelphia is all about lots of fun and frolic and even more food and drinks.
 These Christmas Eve events have all of that, and some more.